GunsalusPiano/Diploscapter/figure_06/readme.md

 - ```Diploscapter_rearrangement_order_v3.txt``` lists the order of the domains and the orientation.

 The reshuffled Nigon painting map and the PC3 were plotted using the R code in ```reshuffled_features_visualizations_2025-12.md```.

+## Other panels
+Other panels were drawn in Microsoft PowerPoint or Adobe Illustrator.